 6. The Process Can Take Longer Than Other Loan Types: The process of getting a loan from the VA can sometimes take longer than other loan types.
 This is because there’s more paperwork involved and the VA needs to verify your eligibility.

-7. You May Need to Get a Home Appraisal: In some cases, you may need to get a home appraisal.
+7. You May Need to Get a Home Appraisal: In some cases, you may need to get a home.
 This is an additional cost that you’ll need to factor into your budget.
-Additionally, if the VA-approved appraiser states the property doesn’t meet the minimum requirements, you will likely not be approved for that home.
+Additionally, if the VA-approved states the property doesn’t meet the minimum requirements, you will likely not be approved for that home.

 8. Your Lender Choice is Limited: While many lenders offer conventional loans, not all lenders offer VA loans.
 This means you may have to put in some extra legwork to find a lender that offers this type of loan.
 Additionally, while still more competitive than conventional mortgage rates, it might be more difficult to shop around to compare rates.